-Pretty much identical to the SeaWorld All-Day Dining Plan, the Busch Gardens All Day Dining plan is just as we described above: one meal per hour, all day, for one flat fee.
+Pretty much identical to the SeaWorld All-Day Dining Plan, the Busch Gardens All-Day Dining plan is just as I described above: one meal every ninety minutes, all day, for one flat fee.

 Now of course, there are a few parameters you have to follow…

-- “A meal” = one entrée, one beverage, and one side OR dessert, per hour, so you can’t double up on drinks, entrees, or side dishes in one restaurant visit.
+- “A meal” = one entrée, one beverage, and one side OR dessert, every ninety minutes, so you can’t double up on drinks, entrees, or side dishes in one restaurant visit.

-- Select Busch Gardens Tampa restaurants apply, more specifically: Zagora Café, Oasis Pizza at Serengeti Overlook, Dragon Fire Grill and Zambia Smokehouse.
-So, the Serengeti Overlook restaurant, where you can dine with animals, is NOT included.
+- Select Busch Gardens Tampa restaurants apply, more specifically: Zagora Café, Oasis Pizza at Serengeti Overlook, Dragon Fire Grill , Zambia Smokehouse, and Chick-fil-A.

 - Only certain menu items are included, and those items are denoted with a colored dot (although many guests say that the vast majority of items, especially fan favorite items ARE included).